SportingLargeFrance

 Frequently Asked Questions

-Is the French Pointing Dog (Gascony) good with kids and other dogs?
+Does the French Pointing Dog (Gascony) shed?

 Our Shop